BardicDefense/purple-hack/README.md

 |     5th     |      1000sp      |
 |     6th     |     2500sp+      |

-Paying for spellcasting services does not count towards XP.

 Sages or alchemists not employed by a PC will often charge around 100sp to identify a potion (which takes an hour or so), or 200+sp to identify a magical item (which can take upwards of a week).

 ## Perception Checks